 So, how are your symptoms going?
 Are you sleeping all night?
 Are your hot flushes, night sweats mood swings, cardiac palpitations or joint pain getting you down?
 Or is that weight stacking on and no amount of dieting or exercise is controlling it?
 If so, then will you join me?

 Whilst I do have two menopause-specific lifestyle change programmes (both online), I’m excited that I have the TRANSFORM ME weight loss programme ON SALE for you now.

 Created for the reduction of my own symptoms, including turning around my blood pressure and sleep, when endless supplements and hormone therapies didn’t work (Read my Story HERE), and based on my women’s healthy ageing research, everything you learn, will simply, transform you.

-Please use the promo code JANUARY2022 to access your savings of NZ$100.
+Please use the promo code ATHOME22 throughout the pandemic to access your savings of NZ$50.

 Part-payment options are available over 3 months too, making this fabulous programme better suited to your budget.
 My video explaining the sale is below.
 It would be my privilege to support you, because as Tina said, ‘the future is this moment, not some place ‘out there’.

 Angeli, F., Reboldi, G., Trapasso, M., Aita, A., & Verdecchia, P. (2019).
 Managing hypertension in 2018: which guideline to follow?.
 Heart Asia, 11(1), e011127. https://doi.org/10.1136/heartasia-2018-011127

 Babiker FA, De Windt LJ, van Eickels M, Grohe C, Meyer R, Doevendans PA.
 Estrogenic hormone action in the heart: regulatory network and function.
 Cardiovasc Res.
 2002;53(3):709-719. doi:10.1016/s0008-6363(01)00526-0